Albert Belz

-Albert Alexander Amahou Belz (born 1973) is a New Zealand actor, writer and lecturer.
+Albert Alexander Amahou Belz (born 1973) is a New Zealand actor, writer, and lecturer.

 Belz was born in Whakatāne.
-He is Māori, of Ngāti Porou, Ngāpuhi and Ngāti Pokai descent.
-He lived in Auckland from the age of 12, then in Hamilton and Wellington.
+He is Māori, of Ngāti Porou, Ngāpuhi, and Ngāti Pokai descent.
+He lived in Auckland from the age of 12, later moving to Hamilton and Wellington.
 In 2012 he moved to Australia, before returning to New Zealand several years later.
 In 2020 he completed a master's degree in creative writing at Auckland University of Technology.
 His master's thesis was titled Scratch the Cat.

 Acting career

 As an actor Belz has appeared in: